toyugo/atlas/README.md

 - Everytime you add a link or material, you can add a commentary, long commentary will be delete.
 - You can use this standard in example

-https://linkorbook.com :white_check_mark: 1 :x: 0
+https://linkorbook.com :white_check_mark: you try and like :x: you try and don't like
 <code>Commentary</code>

 - Structure of this file will evolve